Risk Factors Dashboard

 Global economic, political, market, health and social events or conditions may harm our business.

-Geopolitical trends towards nationalism, protectionism, and restrictive visa requirements, as well as continued activity and uncertainty around economic sanctions, tariffs or trade restrictions, including restrictions on the cross-border flow of data, also limit the expansion of our business in certain regions and have resulted in us suspending our operations in other regions.
-During fiscal 2022, economic sanctions were imposed on Russia by the U.S., the EU, United Kingdom and other jurisdictions and authorities, impacting Visa and its clients.
+Geopolitical trends towards nationalism, protectionism and restrictive visa requirements, as well as continued activity and uncertainty around economic sanctions, tariffs or trade restrictions, including restrictions on the cross-border flow of data, the potential or threat of retaliatory international and domestic policies and actions, changing perceptions of U.S.-based companies in the regions where we operate or plan to operate, could impact the expansion of our business in certain regions and have resulted in us suspending our operations in other regions.
+In March 2022, we suspended our operations in Russia due to economic sanctions imposed on Russia, impacting Visa and its clients.
 In March 2022, we suspended our operations in Russia and as a result, are no longer generating revenue from domestic and cross-border activities related to Russia.
-The war in Ukraine and any further actions by, or in response to such actions by, Russia or its allies could have lasting impacts on Ukraine as well as other regional and global economies, any or all of which could adversely affect our business.
-The ongoing military conflict in the Middle East, and any resulting conflicts in the region, could potentially have similar negative impacts.
+As a result, we are no longer generating revenue from domestic and cross-border activities related to Russia.
+The war in Ukraine and the ongoing instability in the Middle East, and any resulting conflicts in the region,

 Technology and Cybersecurity Risks